 Who are you?

 Hello!
 My name is Julie Gropp.
-My husband and I live on a 4 acre plot of land in Southwestern Colorado with our 3 teenage children.
+My husband and I just moved into town (after living on a 4 acre plot of land) in Southwestern Colorado with our 3 teenage children.
 We love this part of the country with its mountain views and beautiful seasons.

 Why did you start this lifestyle?